ShiinaNoriko/AQ_pixiv/README.md

 if this happened, delete today's file.
 For example,if you are downloading 2019-09-09 normal pictures and meet this problem, you should delete \Image\normal\2019-09-09 ,and the line in \sysFile\csv.txt '2019-09-09',make sure the last line is \n

-Any other problem can send e-mail to me : 774178014@qq.com